saintsal/diyventilators/README.md

 To save the lives of people who will not have access to a breathing apparatus, our goal is to make it possible for locals to construct their own using locally-available or standard parts.
 We aim to do this by building a **library of DIY plans and designs** that others can improve, or build locally for fast response.

 # How this works

-### If you have any design, mechanical or medical clinical experience, please register your interest and join a team.
+The goal here is for people to connect independently, create online video chat sessions where they do their own "mini-hackathon" in order to generate concepts, or progress them through prototype and testing.
+We will act as support and facilitation.

 **Step 1.
 Join a team**
-If you are a nurse, doctor, mechanical engineer or hardware hacker, add your name to this big list of people.
+If you have any design, mechanical or medical clinical experience, please register your interest and join a team.
 [The sign up form is here](https://airtable.com/shr46cYDx5856dQcV) and takes about 2 minutes.

 Then [review the list of people here](https://airtable.com/shrskx6uYDk1KqrvN), and get in touch with anyone that can help you or that you can help.

 You can also review [the list of concepts](https://airtable.com/shr9r4QBrVtvTtrG8) to join those teams.

+If you have any ideas for a device, and would like to post them in order for potential teammates to find you, [submit them here](https://airtable.com/shrzYj5WNlmQzssEI)

 If you need help, please ask us.